codesign-cloud/cdc-homepage/README.md

 git merge base/main

 # If you encounter a "fatal: refusing to merge unrelated histories" error,
-# you may merge with the --allow-unrelated-histories flag (at your own risk)
+# you may merge with the --allow-unrelated-histories flag
+# [[IMP]] Do this at your own risk; this will cause merge conflicts
 git merge base/main --allow-unrelated-histories
+# To accept incoming changes from base:
+git merge -X theirs base/main --allow-unrelated-histories

 `````

 ------------------------------------